-Water Use Activity Applicable to this development proposal S21(a) Taking water from a water resource Yes, if water is abstracted from new and/ or existing boreholes which will also require a change of use from agricultural to industrial.
-The use of surface water in this region due to the ephemeral nature of the rivers / watercourses is not recommended.
+Water Use Activity Applicable to this development proposal S21(a) Taking water from a water resource Yes, if water is abstracted from new and or existing (change of use from agricultural to industrial) boreholes.
 S21(b) Storing water Only if water is stored within a instream dam.
-The use of tanks and or reservoirs is thus advised as these do not require a license.
-S21(c) Impeding or diverting the flow of water in a watercourse If any works (permanent or temporary) are located within a watercourse then a GA process can potentially be followed if the DWS Risk Assessment Matrix indicates that all impacts with mitigation are LOW.
-S21(d) Engaging in a stream flow reduction activity Not applicable S21(e) Engaging in a controlled activity Not applicable S21(f) Discharging waste or water containing waste into a water resource through a pipe, canal, sewer or other conduit Not applicable S21(g) Disposing of waste in a manner which may detrimentally impact on a water resource Typically, the conservancy tanks at construction camps and the Operations and Maintenance (O&M) buildings require a license (GA if volumes are less than 10 000 m ) S21(h) Disposing in any manner of water which contains waste from, or which has been heated in, any industrial or power generation process Not applicable S21(i) Altering the bed, banks, course or characteristics of a watercourse If any works (permanent or temporary) are located within a watercourse, then a GA process can potentially be followed if the DWS Risk Assessment Matrix indicates that all impacts with mitigation are LOW.
+The use of tanks and or reservoirs is thus advised as these don't require a license if filled with an authorised resource.
+S21(c) Impeding or diverting the flow of water in a watercourse If any works (permanent or temporary) are located within a watercourse or wetland regulated zone then a GA process can potentially be followed if the DWS Risk Assessment Matrix indicates that all impacts with mitigation are LOW.
+S21(d) Engaging in a stream flow reduction activity Not applicable S21(e) Engaging in a controlled activity Not applicable S21(f) Discharging waste or water containing waste into a water resource through a pipe, canal, sewer or other conduit Not applicable S21(g) Disposing of waste in a manner which may detrimentally impact on a water resource Typically, the conservancy tanks at construction camps and then O/M buildings require a license (GA if volumes are below 10 000 m 3 .
+S21(h) Disposing in any manner of water which contains waste from, or which has been heated in, any industrial or power generation process Not applicable S21(i) Altering the bed, banks, course or characteristics of a watercourse If any works (permanent or temporary) are located within a watercourse or wetland regulated zone then a GA process can potentially be followed if the DWS Risk Assessment Matrix indicates that all impacts with mitigation are LOW.
 S21(j) Removing, discharging or disposing of water found underground for the continuation of an activity or for the safety of persons Not applicable S21(k) Using water for recreational purposes Not applicable